carlesfernandez/docker-petalinux2/README.md

 Place the downloaded `petalinux-v<VERSION>-final-installer.run` file (where `<VERSION>` can be `2020.1`, `2021.2`, ...) in the `./installers` folder.

-### Prepare the Vivado installer (optional)
+### Prepare the Vivado / Vitis installer (optional)

-Optionally, Vivado can be downloaded from the [Xilinx's Vivado Design Tools website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html).
+Optionally, Vivado and Vitis can be downloaded from the [Xilinx's Vivado Design Tools website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html).
 Go there and choose the All OS installer Single-File Download (TAR/GZIP).